hzqst/metamod-fallguys/README_ASQCVAR.md

 * Exposes "server.NewDllFunction.pfnCvarValue" and "server.NewDllFunction.pfnCvarValue2" to AngelScript engine

-* Being able to read response of network message "svc_sendcvarvalue" and "svc_sendcvarvalue2" from client.
+* Provide ability of reading responses of querycvar request.

-## Send a cvar query requset to client
+## Send a querycvar requset to client

 ```
 	//NetworkMessages::NetworkMessageType(58) means "svc_sendcvarvalue2"